The angel of the Lord found Hagar…” Genesis 16:7

-After the birth of Ishmael (which means The Lord has heard – Gen 16:11) Hagar and her son were forced to leave their home with Abraham and Sarah, because of Sarah’s jealousy.
-Abraham gave them a little food and water and sent them to wander in the desert.
-This was a certain death sentence, and sure enough the water ran out and as they became dangerously dehydrated, Hagar recognized their inevitable deaths.
+After the birth of Ishmael (which- by the way – means The Lord has heard – Gen 16:11) Hagar and her son were forced to leave their home with Abraham and Sarah.
+When their meager supplies of food and water ran out, Hagar recognized their inevitable deaths.
 She put Ishmael under a tree and walked away, so as not to watch her weakened son die.
-She and the boy were both crying, and God – once again – came to Hagar and assured her that they would not die, for God had a future planned out for the boy.
+She and the boy were both crying, and God once again came to Hagar and assured her that He was aware of their plight.
 Genesis 21:19 says, “Then God opened her eyes and she saw a well of water.”
-Oh see the beauty of this passage, El Roi – the God who saw Hagar, now opened Hagar’s eyes so she could see.
-He showed her a well of water, life giving water that would minister to their bodies and to their spirits.
+Oh, do you see the beauty of this passage?
+El Roi – the God who saw Hagar, now opened Hagar’s eyes so she could see.
+He showed her a well of life-giving water that would minister to their bodies and to their spirits.